brteo/NFTauctions/README.md

 # NFTauctions

-Realizzazione di un portale web per le aste in tempo reale su NFT (Non-Fungible Token) per lo scambio di proprietà digitali.
+Web application for real-time auctions on NFT (Non-Fungible Token) to exchange digital properties.

-Stack MERN (Mongo-Express-React-Node) con Docker Compose:
+Stack MERN with Docker Compose:

-- BackEnd: REST Api sviluppata in Node+Express collegata con il database MongoDB
+- BackEnd: RESTApi with MongoDB
-- FrontEnd: Single Page Application in React
+- FrontEnd: React Single Page Application

-### Specifiche funzionali:
+### Functional specifications

-- Registrazione utenti
+- User registration
-- Login utenti con autorizzazione JWT + RefreshToken
+- User login with `JWT` + `RefreshToken` authorization
-- Gestione di diversi ruoli utente tramite RBAC (Role Base Access Control)
+- Management of different user roles via `RBAC` (Role Base Access Control)
-- Profilo utente con possibilità di definire il wallet per lo scambio di NFT
-- Possibilità di creare un’asta:
-- Titolo, descrizione, categoria, tags, immagine
-- Sarà creato un NFT collegato all’immagine inserita utilizzando l’API di [EOS](https://developers.eos.io)
-- Pagina con la lista delle aste in corso con possibilità di ricerca e filtri
-- Pagina dell’asta con dettagli e possibilità di partecipare con delle proposte.
-La gestione del prezzo dell’asta sarà in real-time utilizzando Web Socket e si presterà particolare attenzione al salvataggio di dati su MongoDB al fine di non avere problemi di - concorrenza.
-- Una volta conclusa l’asta arriverà una email al vincitore con un link per il pagamento. (il pagamento sarà solo emulato e non sarà integrato nessun servizio esterno come PayPal o Stripe).
-Cliccando verrà eseguita la transazione sulla blockchain per lo scambio - del NFT

-Caratteristiche aggiuntive tempo permettendo:

-- Pannello di controllo per monitorare le aste e tutti gli utenti registrati
+- User profile with the possibility to define the wallet for the NFT exchange
+- Auction creation:
+  - Fields: `Title`, `description`, `category`, `tags`, `image`
+  - An NFT linked to the inserted image will be created using the [EOS Api](https://developers.eos.io)
+- Page with the list of auctions in progress with the possibility of searching and filters
+- Auction page with details and the possibility to participate with proposals.
+The auction price will be managed in real-time using Web Socket and particular attention will be paid to saving data on MongoDB in order to avoid competition problems.
+- Once the auction has ended, the winner will receive an email with a payment link. (the payment will only be emulated and no external services such as PayPal or Stripe will be integrated).
+Clicking will execute the transaction on the blockchain for the exchange of the NFT

+### Additional features:

+- Control panel to monitor auctions and all registered users
-- Trasformare la Single Page Application in Progressive Web App per abilitare le Push Notification su browser per avvisare l’utente quando avviene una puntata sull’asta che segue.
+- Transforming the Single Page Application into Progressive Web App to enable Push Notification on the browser to notify the user when a bid on the following auction takes place.

+---

 ## Install